Gun camera: History

 The use of gun cameras first became common for gunnery training in the 1920s, though examples were used during World War I by the British Royal Flying Corps.
 A special version of the Lewis gun, the Hythe Mark III, was manufactured as a camera gun for the Royal Flying Corps, used by trainees in lieu of actual Lewis guns during mock combat exercises.

 During World War II gun cameras were commonly used on operational aircraft to record kills of enemy aircraft.
 Many photographs and videos from gun cameras, such as those filmed by USAAF flying ace Lieutenant Colonel Jack T. Bradley, survive to this day and are often used as stock footage.

+The USAF Combat Photography (1968) de-classified official USAF information film reel.

 During World War Two, America's Army Air Forces and Navy aircraft used gun cameras made by Fairchild in Jamaica, NY.
 Fairchild's first designs were produced in 1932; by 1938 their camera's form was much the same as the models produced during the war.
-Weighing 3-1/2 pounds, loaded with 50 feet of 16mm film, Fairchild's gun camera was 6x3-1/2x2-1/2 inches in size and built of case-hardened steel.
-Containing a built-in heating unit, it was capable of operation at temperatures from +165 to -65 degrees celsius.
+Weighing 3 1/2 pounds, loaded with 50 feet of 16mm film, Fairchild's gun camera was 6x3-1/2x2-1/2 inches in size and built of case-hardened steel.
+Containing a built-in heating unit, it was capable of operation at temperatures from +165 to -65 degrees Celsius.

 Gun cameras technically still exist in modern fighter aircraft and attack helicopters, though they are typically no longer their own separate devices; rather, they are often built into targeting pods, and are able to record footage without the pilot or crew having to fire.

 Applications

+Gun-camera recorded missile-kill from F-4 Phantom II piloted by Captains Steve Ritchie & Jeff Feinstein during the Vietnam War.
-Gun cameras are used by militaries, primarily air forces, for training, analysis, or documentation purposes.

-The cameras are typically installed in the nose of the plane, on the nose-mounted gun (if one is there), or occasionally on the side or in a wing to provide a clearer view.
+Gun cameras are used by militaries, primarily air forces, for training, analysis, or documentation purposes - they are typically installed in the nose of the plane, on the nose-mounted gun (if one is there), or occasionally on the side or in a wing to provide a clearer view.
 According to USAF General Robin Olds, a triple ace of World War II, the Lockheed P-38 Lightning's gun camera was mounted directly below the aircraft's Hispano M2 20 mm autocannon, which shook the camera whenever they were fired, making the footage they filmed illegible.
 In 1944, when Olds was a USAAF fighter pilot, he did not report a battle with two Focke-Wulf Fw 190s, as his gun camera footage was too shaky to confirm the kills; however, a nearby fighter group that witnessed the dogfight confirmed the kills for him.

 On older aircraft, tail gunner turrets, or trainer aircraft, gun cameras replace the gun itself, allowing for simulated gunnery practice without actually using a real gun or ammunition.

 To track the weapon's fire, the guns the cameras are mounted to often use tracer ammunition; the images or footage produced by the camera also tend to have overlaid reticles.